Siberpone/lazy-pony-prompter/README.md

 ### ✅ Pro Tips & Potential Pitfalls
 * LPP works best with images with high upvote/score count as those tend to be the most fully and properly tagged.
 * LPP overrides webui prompts processing completely and, thus, not compatible with dynamic prompting extensions.
+* LPP is very light on traffic since it uses the Derpibooru API and only pulls necessary text data and not the actual webpages or images.
 * Useful links:
     * [purplesmart.ai](https://purplesmart.ai) aka PSAI - V5 creators website with gallery and prompt examples.
     * [PSAI Discord server](http://discord.gg/94KqBcE) - poni AI discussion, help, tech support and free V5 bot.